 Why Am I Crying For No Reason?

-Crying is a normal part of life for everyone, but sometimes people cry for no reason at all.
+Crying when you don't know why could be a concerning mental health issue.
+We know that crying is a normal part of life for everyone, but sometimes people cry for no reason at all.
 In fact, you may be feeling completely happy and start crying.
-Some people cry when they are happy or surprised and some cry when they are angry or anxious.
-There are many reasons why this may happen to you such as an underlying physical condition, stress, fatigue, anxiety, and depression.
+Some people cry when they are happy or surprised, and some cry when they are angry or anxious.
+There are many reasons why this may happen to you, such as an underlying physical condition, stress, fatigue, anxiety, and depression.

 There are some medical conditions that can create havoc with your emotions by affecting your levels of hormones or other chemicals in your body.
 Some of these include:

 - Vitamin deficiency

 - Parkinson's disease

 If you think you may have one of these conditions, you should see your doctor as soon as possible.

 Too much stress can cause a variety of issues, both physical and emotional.
 Some of the physical symptoms include headaches, tension, nausea, and even crying episodes.
 Everyone has stress in their lives at one time or another, but it can affect people in different ways.
 Sometimes your body may surprise you with a crying episode out of nowhere.
 The best way to deal with this is to find the source of your stress and eliminate it, if possible.
 Sometimes it is impossible to eliminate your stress, for example, if you're feeling stressed at work.
 But you can find healthy ways to relieve stress such as exercise, yoga, or therapy.